Codeception/c3/README.md

 ## Remote CodeCoverage for Codeception

 This file `c3.php` should be included into the application you are testing in the very first line.
-It will start remote code coverage collection, then save it to disk, and submit it to local server, when testing ends.
+It will start remote code coverage collection.
+It will be stored to disk and retrieved by `codeception` when tests from the suite are finished.
 This file won't affect your application in any way.
 It is executed **only** when a special header `X-Codeception-CodeCoverage` is sent.
-If it's not your aplication will continue normal execution.
+In any other case your aplication run as usually with no overheads.

 ### Local Code Coverage